SDK Authentication

 User login (auth-service)

-Use @qnsp/auth-sdk to obtain an access token.
+Use @cuilabs/qnsp-auth-sdk to obtain an access token.

-import { AuthClient } from "@qnsp/auth-sdk";
+import { AuthClient } from "@cuilabs/qnsp-auth-sdk";

 const auth = new AuthClient({